COVID-19 information for Aboriginal communities

 Information for Aboriginal people and communities on COVID-19 to help keep you and your community safe.

-- Get together with family, friends or colleagues outdoors or in well-ventilated areas.
+- Get together outdoors or in well-ventilated indoor spaces.

 By taking these steps, you can help keep you and your loved ones safe.